Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/how-to-bathe-a-cat-without-getting-scratched.md

 ### Choose your location wisely

 Kitchen sinks often work better than bathtubs for cat bathing.
 They're smaller, keeping your cat contained, and positioned at a comfortable height for you.
-If using a bathtub, fill it with just a few inches of water rather than running the tap continuously—audible water streams often increase cat anxiety.
+If using a bathtub, fill it with just a few inches of water rather than running the tap continuouslyaudible water streams often increase cat anxiety.

 ## Step-by-step safe bathing technique

 ### Step 1: Create a calm environment

 Place your non-slip mat in the sink or tub.
-Run the water beforehand if using a handheld sprayer to achieve the right temperature—lukewarm, around 100-102°F. Test on your inner wrist like you would for a baby's bath.
+Run the water beforehand if using a handheld sprayer to achieve the right temperaturelukewarm, around 100-102F.
+Test on your inner wrist like you would for a baby's bath.

 ### Step 2: Protect the ears

 Gently place cotton balls in your cat's ears to prevent water from entering.
-Never use Q-tips inside the ear canal—just at the entrance.
+Never use Q-tips inside the ear canaljust at the entrance.

 ### Step 3: Wet the coat

 Holding your cat securely but gently, wet their coat starting from the neck and working down.
-Avoid the face entirely—the sensation of water on whiskers and in eyes causes significant distress.
+Avoid the face entirelythe sensation of water on whiskers and in eyes causes significant distress.
 Use a cup or low-pressure sprayer, never dunking your cat.

 ### Step 4: Apply shampoo